AlirezaRa94/recipe-app-api/README.md

 * Test Driven Development with Django
 * Used PostgreSQL database with Django
 * Set up a local development server with Docker (Docker Compose)
-* Configured Travis-CI to automate code checks
+* Configured GitHub Actions to automate code checks